 13 of 15

 There's no better way to see San Francisco than on foot.
 At a walker's pace, you have time to look around, and everything is at eye level.

 While the city is renowned for its steep hills, some of its best walks are entirely flat.
-Use the guide to 5 easy, must-do hikes in San Francisco to explore some jaw-dropping waterfront views, make your way down that has stairs instead of sidewalks, trek across the Golden Gate Bridge or challenge one of the city's steepest climbs.
+To explore some jaw-dropping waterfront views, make your way down that has stairs instead of sidewalks, trek across the Golden Gate Bridge or challenge one of the city's steepest climbs by using the guide to 5 easy, must-do hikes in San Francisco.

 You can also use your two feet to explore some of San Francisco's lesser-known areas on a free tour from San Francisco City Guides who offer dozens of tours every week of locations from Fisherman's Wharf to the Palace Hotel.
 Check their schedule to find a walking tour that appeals to your interests.

 The Ferry Building is more than just a transit hub.
 It's more than just a place to buy fruits and vegetables, too.
 It's food... and wine... and fresh oysters... and that's just to start.

 Foodies go to the Ferry Building for locally-produced artisan goodies like Michael Recchiuti chocolate, Cowgirl Creamery cheese, and Blue Bottle Coffee.
 You can also get a full meal at one of the restaurants.
 On Saturdays, rub shoulders with local chefs while you graze your way through the outdoor farmer's market.

 You can actually take a ferry from the Ferry Building, too.
 Or catch the historic streetcar out front for a quick ride to Fisherman's Wharf.

 To find more reasons to go, when to visit and how to take a tour, just consult the Ferry Building Marketplace guide.